airwolff/prompt-architect/README.md

 3.  **`architect_3_research_coach`**: The "Knowledge Architect."
 This agent receives the `Research Brief`.
 Its sole job is to generate a set of powerful, targeted research prompts designed to elicit the raw information needed for the knowledge files.

 4.  **`architect_4_data_synthesis`**: The "Knowledge Engineer."
-This agent takes the unstructured, narrative-style research output from the previous step.
-Its function is to "atomize" this raw text, extracting the vital information and structuring it into the final, clean YAML knowledge files.
+This intelligent agent takes unstructured research and transforms it into structured knowledge.
+It detects the document's domain (e.g., Technical, Business), applies a context-specific prioritization matrix, and uses an adaptive schema to generate a clean, potent, and "comprehensively minimalist" YAML file.

 5.  **`architect_5_indexer`**: The "Librarian."
 This agent takes the newly created knowledge files and generates a dedicated `_index.yaml` file for them.
 This provides the final agent with a "table of contents" of its own knowledge base, improving its runtime performance.